3 Things I Wish I Knew Before Buying a Home in a Hot Market

 We made multiple offers on different properties before we finally got a place!
 That equates to a number of emotional rollercoaster rides of bidding and waiting to hear back from each real estate agent.

-If I had known how tough competition would be from the beginning, I would have put my best offer up first.
-But being the frugal man I am, I wanted to get the best deal I could on a place and put in our first offer for $5,000 less than listing price.
+If I had known how tough the competition would be from the beginning, I would have put my best offer up first.
+But being the frugal man I am, I wanted to get the best deal I could on a place and put in our first offer for $5,000 less than the listing price.